-The Journal of mHealth declared “Health Consumerism is not a disruption, it’s a revolution! … we are never going back to an age where a patient comes into a doctor’s office without a solid opinion, or at least a basic understanding of their affliction.”
+The Journal of mHealth declared “Health Consumerism is not a disruption, it’s a revolution! … we are never going back to an age where a patient comes into a doctor’s office without a solid opinion or at least a basic understanding of their affliction.”

 From discussions with Star’s digital health experts and several large CPG companies, there are obvious tensions to resolve that will force smart choices, early on:

-- Creating appetite: Belief in digital value vs. tracking ROI and patient outcomes?
+- Creating appetite: Belief in digital value vs. tracking ROI and patient outcomes

-- Growth strategy: Layer onto existing products vs. stretch to new revenue space?
+- Growth strategy: Layer onto existing products vs. stretch to new revenue space

-- Data requirements: Additional data streams vs. making existing silos useful?
+- Data requirements: Additional data streams vs. making existing silos useful

-- Capability gap: Up-skill internal resource vs. augment with external experts?
+- Capability gap: Up-skill internal resource vs. augment with external experts

-- Regulation: Safety and compliance vs. empowering individuals to self-medicate?
+- Regulation: Safety and compliance vs. empowering individuals to self-medicate

-- Relationship: Focus on current users vs. attract new audiences?
+- Relationship: Focus on current users vs. attract new audiences

-- Use case: Focus on existing benefit/treatment vs. stretch credibility to more needs?
+- Use case: Focus on existing benefit/treatment vs. stretch credibility to more needs

-- Touchpoints: Connect to physical product/device vs. stand alone digital therapy?
+- Touchpoints: Connect to physical product/device vs. stand-alone digital therapy

-- Do I trust this?
-Desire for empowerment vs. trust in technology and data security?
+- Do I trust this? – Desire for empowerment vs. trust in technology and data security

-- Is this for me?
-I see a personal need vs. belief in the brand expertise & guidance?
+- Is this for me? – I see a personal need vs. belief in the brand expertise & guidance

-- Is it worth a premium?
-Nice to have vs. must have benefits?
+- Is it worth a premium? – Nice to have vs. must-have benefits

 Resolving tensions: mixing expertise and influences

-We believe that mixing the capabilities of digital health experts with those of CPG can deliver products people adopt, with a regimen they adhere too, from brands that they trust, in a commercially motivating way… ultimately improving patient outcomes.
+We believe that mixing the capabilities of digital health experts with those of CPG can deliver products people adopt, with a regimen they adhere to, from brands that they trust, in a commercially motivating way… ultimately improving patient outcomes.